Streetisreal/Project-LeafVerse/README.md

-# Project-StreetVerse 🛜
+# Project-LeafVerse 🛜
-StreetVerse aims to be an open source replacement for Miiverse.
+LeafVerse aims to be an open source replacement for Miiverse.

-The StreetVerse Dev Team:
+The LeafVerse Dev Team:

 Street (Founder and lead devloper of project StreetVerse)